 A VDSE RA must be conducted for each staff workstation ( to capture different personal circumstances and set ups).

-The above checklist has been produced in support of the Government phased back to work protocol of May 9th, 2020.
+The above checklist has been produced in support of the Government work safely protocol of May 9th, 2020.
 Covid-19 is a serious community public health pandemic biological virus that impacts persons health and applies in any setting currently.

 Volume 3c (S): In-depth risk assessment tool